|

 set, and could range from under

-half, to over double these
+half to over double these

-need a little 'Aurora' plug-in box to work with
+televisions will need a little 'Aurora' plug-in

 signals.
-This
+Order

 |